dd32/td-gh-ex/readme.txt

 /**********************************************************/

 == Changelog ==

+= Version 1.3.3 - 2016-12-23 =
+* Feature - Added the Custom Site Logo feature introduced in WordPress 4.5
+* Feature - Migrated the Custom CSS code added in theme settings to Additional CSS section introduced in WordPress 4.7
+* Feature - Added support for Site Icon introduced in WordPress 4.3

 = Version 1.3.2 - 2016-09-02 =
 * Tweaks - Introduced welcome page for theme.
 * Feature - Theme is now compatible with WooCommerce.